dpressel/mint/README.md

 ## Colabs
-This code was written for a (not-yet-complete) Colab Tutorial
+This code was written for a (not-yet-complete) Colab Tutorial.
+Each tutorial builds on the previous one, so they should be done in order.

 - [BERT from scratch](https://colab.research.google.com/drive/175hnhLkJcXH40tGGpO-1kbBrb2IIcIuT?usp=sharing)
 - [GPT & GPT2 from scratch](https://colab.research.google.com/drive/1svaeO-TF1UEEIq8aew4B5x-y4i79fIXv?usp=sharing)